maorsaadon/OOP_Ex1/README.md

 # Observer

 The observer pattern is a software design pattern in which an object, named the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
-In this assignment we will add some more functionality to the UndoableStringBuilder which we built in a previous assignment.
+In this program we will add some more functionality to the UndoableStringBuilder which based on StringBuilder with support for the undo().
 We will add an option to organize a group of recipients of updates on the status of UndoableStringBuilder and send all updates to it in real time.
-We will add tracking of the size of the Heap object.
+We will add tracking of the size of the Heap object in the Test class.

+In order for our run times to be efficient we used HashSet.
+HashSet is a collection that stores a set of elements.
+It is implemented using a hash table, which allows for fast insertion, deletion, and lookup of elements.
+HashSet does not allow duplicate elements, and it does not maintain the insertion order of the elements.

 ## The Main Interface
 1.Sender